What Is Leptospirosis and How Can You Protect Your Dog?

 How is Leptospirosis Transmitted?

 An accurate diagnosis is key, so be sure to keep track of all symptoms and their frequency when consulting a vet.
-The course of treatment typically involves rest, rehydration, and antibiotics.
-With all antibiotic prescriptions, even in dogs, it’s important to complete the entire course of medication to properly kill off the bacteria and ensure that it doesn’t come back.
-There is a risk of permanent kidney or liver damage.
+The course of treatment typically involves rest, rehydration with IV fluids, and antibiotics.
+With all antibiotic prescriptions, even in dogs, it’s important to complete the entire course of medication to properly kill off all the bacteria and ensure that it doesn’t come back.
+If your dog recovers, there is a risk of permanent kidney or liver damage.

-Once diagnosed, take great care to protect you and your pet from all contact with urine, feces, or blood of any infected animal.
-The infection can last in their excrement for some time even after the illness itself has subsided.
+Once diagnosed, take great care to protect yourself and your pet from all contact with urine, feces, or blood of any infected animal.
+The infection can last in their kidneys and be shed in their urine for some time even after the illness itself has subsided.
 Though not overtly deadly, the infection can be severe and life threatening, especially if not treated.
-Remember: wash your hands thoroughly and often if your dog is infected.
+Remember: wash your hands thoroughly and often, and wear gloves while handling your dog if your dog is infected.
+If your dog has a known Leptospirosis infection and you are exposed to their body fluids, seek medical care right away.

-Great news – Leptospirosis can be prevented by a commonly administered vaccine!
+Great news – Leptospirosis can be prevented or its severity of infection minimized by a commonly administered vaccine!
 If your vet hasn’t already told you about it, go ahead and ask.
 Currently available vaccines effectively prevent the infection and protect dogs for at least 12 months.

 A few other tips to helping prevent a Lepto infection in your home (either pet or human):